kisspread/notes/docs/Tools/01EditorModule.md

+---
-title:Auto Created Cooldown GE comments:true
+title: uto Created Cooldown GE
+comments:  true
+---

 Most skill cooldowns are quite simple to configure, and I don't want to manually create a separate GE for every simple case.
 Therefore, I wrote an asset action to automate the creation process.